samrocketman/repository-secrets/README.md

        If no arguments are passed in then stdin will be read for strings to be encrypted.

+        --public-key FILE
-        --public-key FILE            Path to a public key to use for encryption.
+                                     Path to a public key to use for encryption.
+                                     This gets overridden if --fingerprint
+                                     option is used.

 Decryption options:
        Using any of these options will turn on Decrypt mode.

+        --decrypt
+                                     Force decrypt mode to be on.
+Force mode to be on or off in the repository-secrets.yml.
+        --private-key FILE
-        --private-key FILE           Path to a private key to use for decryption.
+                                     Path to a private key to use for decryption.
+This gets overridden if
+                                      --fingerprint option is used.
     -s, --secrets-file FILE          Path to a secrets FILE; the contents contain one file per line.
 It will do string interpolation on each file in the